Fact Sheet: U.S. Army North COVID-19 Vaccination Site Support Since February 2021

 One, 139-person, Type 2 Team from the U.S. Air Force will support the CVC at the Tampa Greyhound Track in Tampa.

-o In Pennsylvania, 222 service members, arriving February 26, will support one team in one city.
+o In Pennsylvania, 222 service members, who arrived Feb.
+26, will support one team in one city.

 One, 139-person, Type 2 Team from the U.S. Army will support the CVC at Fair Park Cotton Bowl Stadium in Dallas.

-One, 139-person, Type 2 Team from the U.S. Marine Corps will support the CVC at AT&T Stadium and Globe Life Park in Arlington.
+One, 139-person, Type 2 Team from the U.S. Marine Corps will support the CVCs at Globe Life Field and AT&T Stadium in Arlington.

 DoD Community Vaccination Center Support